On Undecided LP, Clustering and Active Learning: Covering by triangles, and terrain simplification

 \subsection{Learning a cover by $k$ monochromatic triangles}

 \seclab{multi:kgon}

 \paragraph*{Problem statement.}

-The input is a set of $n$ red and blue colored points $\PS$.
+The input is a set $\PS$ of $n$ red and blue colored points.
 Furthermore, assume that the points of $\PS$ can be covered by $k$ monochromatic triangles (i.e., all points covered by a single triangle have the same color).
 We assume access to the following two oracles: \begin{compactenumA}[leftmargin=0.8cm]

-\item \textsc{Colored triangle oracle}: Given a query triangle $\triangle$, if the color of all the points of $\triangle \cap \PS$ is the same, the oracle returns their color.
-Otherwise, the oracle returns two points in $\triangle \cap \PS$ that have different colors (together with their color).
+\item \textsc{Colored triangle oracle}: Given a query triangle $\triangle$ and a color $c$, if the color of all the points of $\triangle \cap \PS$ is $c$, it return so.
+Otherwise, the oracle returns a point in $\triangle \cap \PS$ with its color being different than $c$.

 \item \textsc{Sampling oracle}: Given a partial cover $\triangle_1, \ldots, \triangle_i$, the oracle return a point randomly sampled from $\PS \setminus \bigcup_i \triangle_i$.
 If all points are covered, the oracle reports this. \end{compactenumA}